orlof/dcpu-admiral/README.md

     dtasm --binary admiral.dasm16 -o admiral.bin

-You can run the .bin provided with the following command with the Toolchain (currently edit() is not working with dtemu)
+You can run the .bin provided with the following command with the Toolchain:

     dtemu admiral.bin

 You can also run admiral.bin with Lettuce (SirCmpwn/Tomato) (keyboard layouts are not working with Lettuce).

 To work with devkit, leave the admiral.dasm16 out of the project and specify interpreter.dasm16 as the starting point for execution.
-(No known errors with devkit)
+Devkit 1.7.6 is badly broken and it's current state cannot run Admiral.
+Previous Devkit version 1.7.5 can compile and run Admiral, but does not support floppy.

 <h4>USAGE</h4>